adisa404/react-node-mongodb/my-app/README.md

 get jwt from the awaited response store jwt token in the local storage

-when a header stars with x - it is not part of the standard protocol x-auth-token - header containing the token
+the jwt comes with the response in the headers. it can be stored in the response upon user registration. when a header stars with x - it is not part of the standard protocol x-auth-token - header containing the token

+we can whitelist the nonstandard header with:
+.header("access-control-expose-header")

 api-node command for mongodb:
 mongod